niuage/metatags/README.md

 # Metatags

-## Goal
+## About

 Dealing with meta tags is a pain.
-Maybe Metatags can help?
+Hopefully Metatags can help.
 It leverages I18n and smart defaults to make it as easy as possible to output meta tags on each pages.

 ## Installation